hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step2-at.md

 ## Schedule an at Job

 There is a file already in the current directory.
-Click on this file `at-example.txt`{{open}} link to view it in the editor.
+Click `at-example.txt`{{open}} to view it in the editor.

 The `at` command accepts two declarations:

 1. A future time when one or more commands should run.
-2. A source of one or more commands to run at the future time.
+2. A source of one or more commands to run at a future time.

 This allows you to schedule a set of activities (also termed a "job" or "batch") at a later date.

-> This is not to be confused with a Kubernetes Jobs or Cron Jobs, but it's generally the same concept.
+> This is not to be confused with Kubernetes Jobs or Cron Jobs, but it's generally the same concept.

-Schedule the `at-test.txt` commands to run at in a minute.
+Schedule the `at-test.txt` commands to run the command in a minute.
 Minutes are the smallest units:

 `at -M -v -f $GOPATH/src/at-example.txt 'now + 1 minute'`{{execute}}